Skip to content

 Select a product strength to see what else the product may add to the water.

-How the pool shock estimate works
+How does the pool shock estimate work?

 The dose is based on how many ppm you want to raise free chlorine, how many gallons are in the pool, and the product strength.
 Solid cal-hypo is shown in pounds; liquid chlorine is converted to approximate gallons.[1]